ksmettela/Java-Spring-Employee-Assignment/README.md

 - An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse for Java development.
 - Basic knowledge of Java programming and the Spring framework.

-## Project Structure
-The project follows the standard Maven project structure and-  includes the following components- - - :

-- `src/main/java`: Contains Java classes for the employee database system, including controllers, services, and data models.
-- `src/main/resources`: Contains configuration files, such as application.properties, for configuring the Spring application.
-- `src/test`: Contains unit and integration tests for the project.
-- `pom.xml`: Contains Maven configuration for managing project dependencies and build settings.

 ## Setup
 Follow the steps below to set up and run the employee database system: